 During summer, adult coyotes help feed their young, but they also need to care for themself.
 As such, almost any food available is possible to be eaten.
 A lot of people have this misconception that coyotes primarily eat meat.
 This is tied with misguided information about the overall dietary habits of coyotes.

-Coyotes are omnivores, and this means that their dietary behaviors are supplemented with fruits, crops, vegetables, and meat.
+Coyotes are omnivores, which means that their dietary behaviors are supplemented with fruits, crops, vegetables, and meat.
 The summer season is the peak of harvesting crops and hay in farmlands.
 As these are the available food sources during this season, coyotes primarily eat hay, emerging plants, berries, and insects that thrive during this season, such as grasshoppers or dragonflies.
 Birds and small mammals such as squirrels also form part of their diet.

 The rodent population increases during summer, bringing much-needed food to the coyotes.
 For coyotes who live in urban areas, feeding on garbage and available fruits on trees are their main options during summer.